 And the winners are…

-- We are still waiting with baited breath to hear from the winner of the gold nugget from Ramelius Resources Wattle Dam Gold Mine!
+Danielle is the winner of the first gold nugget from Ramelius Resources Wattle Dam Gold Mine!

-- On Friday 6 October we attended the AISWA HASS Conference and spoke to Primary and High School teachers about the gold trail and lesson plans available.
-We gave away an all-expenses paid class excursion and the lucky winner was Leisha Meerkotter from Swan Valley Anglican Community School!
+On Friday 6 October we attended the AISWA HASS Conference and spoke to Primary and High School teachers about the gold trail and lesson plans available.
+We gave away an all-expenses paid class excursion and the lucky winner was Swan Valley Anglican Community School!

 If you missed out on the launch don't worry!
 To celebrate the opening of the #heartofgold Discovery Trail, trailblazers will receive 25% off admission to The Perth Mint gold exhibition in October.
 Plus everyone will receive a commemorative #heartofgold medallion and will go in the draw to win a real gold nugget!